Cherif Traorè: Professional career

-International
+International career

 Traorè was part of the Italy national under-20 rugby union team from 2012 to 2014.

 At the age of 19, the Parma player joined the Under 20s and participated in the Six Nations tournament in 2013 and 2014 and was called up for the editions of the world championship in the same years.

 He has also been part of the Italy national team squad since 2018.
-After participating in training for the 2018 Six Nations Championship, Traorè was called up by technical commissioner Conor O'Shea for the summer tour of the Italian national team in Japan where he made his international debut, replacing Andrea Lovotti in the victory against Japan on June 16 in Kobe.
+After participating in training for the 2018 Six Nations Championship, Traorè was called up by technical commissioner Conor O'Shea for the summer tour of the Italy national team in Japan where he made his international debut, replacing Andrea Lovotti in the victory against Japan on June 16 in Kobe.
 He then also played in all the autumn test matches.

 On the 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.